 HOW TO GROW CORIANDER FROM SEED

 Coriander is now one of the most common herbs in use today.
-Superb at livening up salads and essential in many Asian dishes, its recent popularity may be due in part to the plants culinary adaptability.
+It is superb at livening up salads and is an essential ingredient in many Asian dishes.
+Its recent popularity may be due in part to the plants culinary adaptability.
 This is because both the seeds and the leaves of the coriander plant can used in cooking.
-The seeds have a slight lemony flavour - these are often ground up and used as a spice.
-While the leaves have a fresh and slightly bitter taste, and these are usually chopped up and added to dishes, breads or used raw as a garnish.
+The seeds have a slight lemony flavour and are often ground up and used as a spice.
+The leaves however have a fresh and slightly bitter taste, and these are usually chopped up and added to dishes, soups, breads or used raw as a garnish.

-PROPAGATIONCoriander is easily grown from seed, but because the roots are very sensitive to disturbance they should be grown in pots, modular trays – or better still, sown directly outside into their final position.
-Be aware that transplanting young coriander plants outside into their final position can stress them to a point where they will bolt i.e. go to seed.
+Coriander is easily grown from seed, but because the roots are very sensitive to disturbance they should be grown in pots, modular trays, or better still sown directly outside into their final position.
+Be aware that transplanting young coriander plants outside into their final position can stress them to a point where they will bolt and go to seed.
 Of course this is fine if you are growing coriander for its seeds, but not if you are growing coriander for its leaves!
+Refrain from giving coriander plants additional plant feed such as a weekly liquid fertiliser as this too will also encourage it to bolt.

 If you have the protected space available then you can consider sowing coriander at any time of the year so long as average temperatures are not likely to drop below 16 degrees Celsius.
 This makes coriander ideal for growing indoors so long has you have a sunny windowsill or conservatory as you will need at least 4 hours of bright light per day to maintain healthy growth.